-Should you need to leave, your first option and planshould always be tofamily or friends first; they can accommodate you, your pets, and help you be most comfortable
+Should you need to first leave. vour option plan and should always be to family or friends first; they can accommodate you, pets, and help your you he most comfortable

 - ♦ Listen to the radio or television for the location of emergency shelters.
 Note those that are accessible to those with physical disabilities and those that have other disability friendly assistance features such as TTY lines. - ♦ Shut off water, gas and electricity if instructed to do so and if time permits. - Wear appropriate clothing and sturdy shoes. - ♦ Take your disaster supplies kit. - ♦ Lock your home. - ♦ Use travel routes specified by local authorities and don't use shortcuts because certain areas may be impassable or dangerous. - ◆ Confirm upon arrival at an emergency shelter that it can meet your special care needs. - ◆ Inform members of your support network and out-of-town contact of your location and status.